Baker Hughes Added to the Nasdaq-100 Index

 - Baker Hughes is the first energy technology company to be added

-/EIN News/ -- HOUSTON and LONDON, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Baker Hughes (NASDAQ: BKR), an energy technology company, announced Monday it has been added to the Nasdaq-100® Index, the top 100 largest domestic and international non-financial companies on The Nasdaq based on market capitalization.
+HOUSTON and LONDON, Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Baker Hughes BKR, an energy technology company, announced Monday it has been added to the Nasdaq-100® Index, the top 100 largest domestic and international non-financial companies on The Nasdaq based on market capitalization.
 Nasdaq announced the inclusion on Friday, Dec.
 9, which will become effective prior to market open on Monday, Dec.
 19.

 "We are proud to be included in the Nasdaq-100 as one of its first energy companies and the first energy technology company," said Baker Hughes Chairman and CEO Lorenzo Simonelli.
 "This recognition is testament to the significant progress Baker Hughes has made and continues to make along our strategic roadmap — taking energy forward as we transform our core operations, invest for growth in new energy and industrial sectors, and consistently deliver strong returns for our shareholders."